 Catering waste can be a major source of disease if fed to farmed animals.
 In order to prevent the spread of these infectious diseases you must now register your site if you supply, use or handle animal food.

 It has been illegal to feed catering waste to farmed animals in the UK since 2001, this ban was adopted by the whole European Community in 2003.
 If you are convicted of feeding catering waste to farmed animals you can be fined or sentenced to a maximum of two years in prison.

-The law is there to help prevent outbreaks of foot and mouth disease and other animal diseases such as swine fever - catering waste can be a major source of these diseases.
+This law was introduced to help prevent outbreaks of foot and mouth disease and other animal diseases such as swine fever.
+Unfortunately catering waste can be a major source of spreading these diseases.

-It also includes food waste from other premises (food factories, distribution warehouses etc.) that contains or has been in contact with animal by-products (such as raw eggs, meat, fish products) and this must not be fed to farmed animals.
+It also includes food waste from other premises, such as food factories, distribution warehouses etc, that contains or has been in contact with animal by-products, such as raw eggs, meat, and fish products.
+This must not be fed to farmed animals.

-'Farmed animals' includes any pet animals that belong to a farmed species, such as pet pigs, goats and poultry.
+The term 'Farmed animals' include any pet animals that belong to a farmed species, such as pet pigs, goats and poultry.